-In ancient Egyptian mythology, Kebechet (also known as Qebehet, Kebhut, Kebehut, Qebehut, and Kabechet) the goddess of freshness.
+In ancient Egyptian mythology, Kebechet (also known as Qebehet, Kebhut, Kebehut, Qebehut, and Kabechet) was the goddess of freshness.
 She was the daughter of Anubis (Anpu) and his consort Anput and was thought to assist her father in his role as the god of embalming.
 She was particularly associated with embalming fluid used during the mummification process.

 Her name includes the root of the ancient Egyptian word “kbch” which means “to offer libations” or “to purify” and the root of the word “wt” which refers to the place of embalming (and appears in Anubis’ epithet “imy wt” – he who is in the place of embalming).
 However, her name also resembles the word “qebeshu”, which means “cold water”.
 As a result, her name is usually translated as “cooling water”.

-copyright J Hill 2010
+Copyright J Hill 2010